Open-Reviews/Mangrove/ui/content/Mangrove_Original_Services_ToU.md

 *   **This information will be public and freely available in the open data set**, as part of the review content that you must make available under a free and open license (see “Licensing of Content”).

-### Identity in Mangrove, Public and Private Keys
+### Identity in Mangrove, Public and Secret Keys

 Identity does not have to mean your name, address, birthdate or any other personal data, although this is how other services typically want to ensure they know who their customers are, for many reasons.
 Identity in Mangrove only refers to the ability to identify the reviews written by the same person, without, however, having to know anything about the person.
 We use public key cryptography in order to create such an identity, with the public key being the identifier for any review.
 Before explaining the mechanics, we would like you to know why identity is important:

 *   **Reliability**: the aggregation algorithm that computes the rating for an item gives higher weight to a review written by a person with a track record of quality reviews.
 Someone who aspires to have a higher influence on the rating therefore has to ensure that there is a link between the reviews they have written, and also, that they write reviews that other people find useful.
 *   **Discoverability**: the identity allows users to search for their own reviews or reviews of others.
-*   **Control over data**: a user can find and delete their own review if the conditions for deletion are fulfilled, and if they hold the private key that corresponds to the public key of the review (i.e., if they can identify themselves as the writer of the particular review).
+*   **Control over data**: a user can find and delete their own review if the conditions for deletion are fulfilled, and if they hold the secret key that corresponds to the public key of the review (i.e., if they can identify themselves as the writer of the particular review).

-How it works: the first time a reviewer writes a review on the Mangrove website, the reviewer’s browser creates a cryptographic key pair: a public and a private key.
+How it works: the first time a reviewer writes a review on the Mangrove website, the reviewer’s browser creates a cryptographic key pair: a public and a secret key.
 The review is stored in the database together with the public key and any information that the reviewer chose to provide about themselves.
-Depending on the browser used, the corresponding private key may be stored temporarily in the user’s browser until the browser’s storage gets cleared.
+Depending on the browser used, the corresponding secret key may be stored temporarily in the user’s browser until the browser’s storage gets cleared.
 But it can also be manually saved by the user in their password manager or something similarly secure.
-The private key is then used in order to “sign” and submit the review, proving the user’s control over the public key.
+The secret key is then used in order to “sign” and submit the review, proving the user’s control over the public key.
 The mechanics are explained in more depth in the [“Reviewer’s Guidelines”]().

-As the creation of the cryptographic key pair happens purely on the users device (client side), Mangrove does not have access to and does not store the private key.
+As the creation of the cryptographic key pair happens purely on the users device (client side), Mangrove does not have access to and does not store the secret key.
 In case of loss, Mangrove cannot restore it, and the user will have to create another key pair, losing the link to all previous reviews, as well as the possibility to delete them.

-**By accepting these Terms of Use, you confirm your understanding that you are fully responsible for safeguarding your private key and that there is no recovery method in case of loss.
+**By accepting these Terms of Use, you confirm your understanding that you are fully responsible for safeguarding your secret key and that there is no recovery method in case of loss.
 You should never disclose it to any third party.
 You accept that we cannot delete reviews unless they are in breach with these Terms.
-You accept that you need to hold the private key in order to delete a review that corresponds to it, as only the possession of the private key can identify you as the legitimate author of that review. **
+You accept that you need to hold the secret key in order to delete a review that corresponds to it, as only the possession of the secret key can identify you as the legitimate author of that review. **

 ## <span style="text-decoration:underline;">3.
 Content We Host</span>